 Working File System

-All users should use the /staging storage area as their working space for jobs.
+All users should now use the /scratch storage area as their working space for jobs.

-/staging is a parallel filesystem that is hosted on dedicated storage machines.
+/scratch is a high-performing, parallel filesystem that is hosted on dedicated storage machines.
 This is a shared resource for use by all HPC researchers.
-Data stored in /staging is retained and not deleted between jobs, but it is not backed up.
+Data stored in /scratch is retained and not deleted between jobs, but it is not backed up.
 Data stored in /scratch should be periodically copied to a permanent project filesystem to decrease the risk of data loss.

-Please remember that /staging is a resource shared among all users, so it will be monitored for overuse.
+Please remember that /scratch is a resource shared among all users, so it will be monitored for overuse.
 Please only copy necessary to files to /scratch.